Writing effective promotion applications

 You will learn how to evidence that your research, teaching, and leadership has made a real difference and demonstrates how to embed this evidence in an overall career narrative.

-I provide insights into how your promotion panel evaluates your application, explains why external promotion is easier to achieve than internal promotion, but also outline the advantages of internal promotion.
+I provide insights into how your promotion panel evaluates your application, explain why external promotion is easier to achieve than internal promotion, but also outline the advantages of internal promotion.

 Promotion through the various academic ranks can be a slow, frustrating, and opaque process and there are few things in academic life which elicit such strong emotions.
 At the same time, for many academics achieving promotion to full or associate professor is one of the most important milestones of their academic careers.
 This is not surprising.
 Academic salaries are low when compared to other professions that require the same length of training and working hours.
 Moreover, rejection is a constant feature of academic lives.
 Hence, promotion is one of the few big positive reinforcements we get in our academic careers.